 - Degree overview

 - First-year courses

 - General Education courses

-- Registering for courses

 - Tracking your degree progress

 - Your advisor

-- Previous post-secondary courses
+- Previous postsecondary courses

 Welcome to the School of Communication Studies at Mount Royal University!

 Congratulations on your admission to the Communication Degree!
 As a student in the Bachelor of Communication degree, you will be able to open doors to a wide range of learning and career opportunities in your chosen Major of Broadcast Media Studies, Information Design, Journalism, or Public Relations.